-- 4.1.1.
-The Council has approved to make a £50,000 investment in the South West Mutual Bank which takes the form of shareholding in the bank with the purpose of encouraging local economic growth. - 4.1.2.
-The Council is currently undertaking due diligence work on the opportunity for the Council to purchase shares in a Special Purpose Vehicle (SPV) so as to own, operate or invest in renewable energy generation.
+- 4.1.
+Contribution - 4.1.1.
+The Council has approved to make a £50,000 investment in the South West Mutual Bank which takes the form of shareholding in the bank with the purpose of encouraging local economic growth. - 4.1.1.4.1.2.
+The Council is currently undertaking due diligence work on the opportunity for the Council to purchase shares in a Special Purpose Vehicle (SPV) so as to own, operate or invest in renewable energy generation. - 4.1.2.
+The Council is also proposing to make a £25,000 investment in a 10 year investment bond being offered by the Dartington Trust.
+It is proposed to finance this from the Business Rate Pilot gain as the investment is supporting the local economy.
+The money raised will support the new vision for the Dartington Hall, the secured bond is offering 4.3% interest per annum, payable twice a year.